YourRoots Logo

 Children(s): Rhoda Corbin, David Corbin, Timothy Corbin, Andrew Corbin, Philetus Corbin, Daniel Corbin, Mary Corbin, Peter Corbin

-Mary 'Maria' Worden was born in 1772 in Pawling, Dutchess, New York, USA, the child of Thomas Worden and Hannah Stark.
-Mary 'Maria' Worden later married Micaiah Corbin, and together they raised children including Rhoda Ann Corbin, David Corbin, Timothy Corbin, Andrew Jackson Corbin, Philetus Corbin, Daniel Corbin, Mary Ann Corbin and Peter Corbin.
-In 1836, Mary 'Maria' Worden passed away in Roxbury, Delaware County, New York, USA.
+The story of Mary 'Maria' Worden began in 1772 in Pawling, Dutchess, New York, USA.
+Mary 'Maria' Worden married Micaiah Corbin, and had children including Rhoda Ann Corbin, David Corbin, Timothy Corbin, Andrew Jackson Corbin, Philetus Corbin, Daniel Corbin, Mary Ann Corbin, Peter Corbin.
+Mary 'Maria' Worden passed away in 1836 in Roxbury, Delaware County, New York, USA.

 Find more search results for Mary Worden